HarmoGlace/teamy/README.md

         getPoints: (team) => pointsDB.get(team.id)
     },
     client,
-    guildId: '123456789' // guildId where these teams belong to.
+    guild: '123456789' // guild Id where these teams belong to.
 It will be used to get roles });

 const sub1 = manager.get('sub1');